AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 #### How to Meet - Audio-only and Video-only (Prerecorded) (1.2.1) {#how-to-meet-audio-only-and-video-only-prerecorded}

-* If the content is pre-recorded audio with no video (such as a podcast):
+* If the content is prerecorded audio with no video (such as a podcast):
   * Provide a link immediately before or after the content to a text-transcript of the audio content.
 The transcript should be an HTML page with a text equivalent of all spoken and important non-spoken content, plus an indication of who is speaking, a description of the setting, vocal expressions and a description of any other significant audio.
-* If the content is an animation or pre-recorded video with no audio:
+* If the content is an animation or prerecorded video with no audio:
   * Provide a link immediately before or after the content to an equivalent text description of the information provided by the video
   * Or an equivalent audio description in a commonly used audio format such as MP3.